Tag Archives: 22lr

 I ran my Yankee Hill Machine Phantom 22 on the TX22 Compact, it was a perfect match that provided hours and hours of incredibly quiet fun for the family.
 Of course you should always wear eye protection when shooting, but it is an absolute must when shooting this pistol suppressed.
 There is a good deal of debris blown back when suppressed, so keep your glasses on.

-Get the Yankke Hill Machine Phantom 22 suppressor here
+Get the Yankee Hill Machine Phantom 22 suppressor here

 Value (10-10)